 What Is A Barcode?

-A barcode is a machine-readable label ideally made up of a pattern of:
+A barcode is a machine-readable label ideally consisting of a pattern of –

 …or a combination of all.

-These coded labels are used by merchants across various industries to track assets and inventory throughout the entire supply chain.
+Therefore, merchants from various industries use these coded labels to track assets and inventory throughout the entire supply chain.

 How a barcode works